11 Signs Your Ex Is Testing You (And How to Pass Every One)

 1. The “How Are You?”
 Breadcrumb Text

 This is the most common, low-effort test.
-A simple “hey,” “what’s up,” or “how are you?” text out of the blue.
+A simple “hey,” “what’s up,” or “how are you?” out of the blue.
 They are testing for neediness.
 If you jump on it with a long, emotional reply, you fail.
 They want to see if you’re just sitting by the phone waiting for them.
+A short, warm, unbothered response is the only right answer.

 2. The “I Miss You… As a Friend” Comment